jmontag21/AI-Machine-Learning-Law/README.md

 (you can also create the file sentiment.json by taking your raw JSON file 'all_sentences.json' and then run it rough sentiment.py which is a algorithm I wrote which will take the sentmient score of each sentence and then turn that number from -1 to 1 into a word such as POS A POS B POS C and the inverse so NEG A NEG B NEG C.  the letter is the magnitutde and goes up to 10 letters in both directinos depending how posotive or negagtive a sentence is.
 This word is then tagged in the JSON file in order to add context and increase the accuracy of the algorithm.

+There is also a JPG attatched showing what the final output should look like if ran correctly.